-For example some are finding 3D movies smaller than real life and some others find them bigger: this is because of the difference between you eyes IPD and a film ICD.
+Some are finding 3D movies smaller than real life and some others find them bigger: this is because of there is a difference between you eyes distance (IPD) and the film cameras distance (ICD) *(1)

 - In the Mixed Reality House, go in front of the Halo helmet, up close (really close).